lussierc/simplePerformanceExperimentsJava/README.md

 Please note that this assignment requires you to configure Gradle on your own.
 You should refer to previous laboratory and practical assignments for examples about how to complete this task.
+There are markers in the Gradle build file that give you suggestions for how to customize the configuration.
+For instance, you will need to add in the source code that will support running the JUnit test suite that you are required to implement for the final project.

 ## Travis